ainsleys/derivadex-api-docs/source/includes/main.md

 str | side | Side of order (`Bid`, `Ask`) decimal | amount | Amount/size of order
-decimal | price | Price the order has been placed at str | trader_address | The order creator's Ethereum address prefixed with the chain discriminant str | strategy_id_hash | First 4 bytes of strategy ID hash this order belongs to int | book_ordinal | Numerical sequencing identifier for a BookOrder, which can be used to sort orders at any given price level
+decimal | price | Price the order has been placed at str | trader_address | The order creator"s Ethereum address prefixed with the chain discriminant str | strategy_id_hash | First 4 bytes of strategy ID hash this order belongs to int | book_ordinal | Numerical sequencing identifier for a BookOrder, which can be used to sort orders at any given price level int | time_value | Time value of order placement since genesis (s)

 These contents are always stored in the tree in ABI-encoded form: `(uint8,(uint8,uint128,uint128,address,bytes32,uint64))`.
 Meaning, you will want to decode the contents into a more suitable form for your purposes as necessary (for example loading